The workplace of the future: did we get it right in 1995?

 One big question (and one now given some impetus in the General Election campaign) is “are we going to work less (shorter working week, earlier retirement) as a result of technology or work longer (multiple jobs, the gig economy, postponed retirement) out of demographic change and economic necessity?”.
 In the 1995 results, the bias was definitely to shorter hours, and much more flexible working.
 In 2019, there is still the same focus on the shorter working day or week, but also a suggestion that our working life itself might be longer.

 Whether technology is our friend in employment is an idea that we are still struggling to resolve.
 Keynes’s idea of the 15-hour week is still a long way off, but echoes of it are there in John McDonnell’s recent call for a 32-hour week.
-So far, major technology shifts have not reduced overall employment, just changed its distribution among sectors.
+So far, major technology shifts have not reduced overall employment, just changed its distribution among news-sectors.
 The world has seemed able to accommodate technological change in the workplace better than it has economic shifts (the major depression and high unemployment of the 1930s had little to do with technology).

 Optimism in 2019